abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Click, copy "list.sh" above, then paste, prepend this Bash function inside ~/.bashrc file

 Find, list specific file and/or directory recursively with the same find utility useful options.

 Would print its:
 - Size                                          -s
 - Last modification time                        -t
 - Information on file found (whether 64/32 bit binary etc)    -i
 - Dependencies of file found in one level depth             -d

 Would narrow down search:
-- Limit to find only directory or file type   suffix argument with / or .
+- Limit to find only directory or file type :    suffix the object with / or .
-- Limit to certain depth only                 -1...9 or prefix with ./ for -1
+- Limit to certain depth only :                -1...9 or prefix with ./ for -1
 - In greater control by regular expression      -E
-- All the 'Test' option of 'find' test option  -   (below its excerpted options)
+- All the 'Test' option of 'find' test option  -   (below some excerpt of its manual for options)

 Simply type l
 $ l
 list every file and directory under current directory entirely

+$ l /
+list entire directories only under current directory

-$ l */
+$ l .
-list every directory only under current directory entirely
+list entire files only under current directory

-$ l *.
+$ l \/
-list every file only under current directory entirely
+list every file and directory under / (root) directory the preceding \ is to diffrentiate it with second use above

-$ l -s -fi*.bin
+$ l -s -i *.bin
-query any object having a 'bin' name suffix then list it with the size and file information
+query any object having 'bin' name suffix then list it with the size and file information under current directory entirely

-to limit search ply to be this directory and  1 directory below it option -2 to limit search ply to be this directory and  2 directory below it put option -3  etc.

-$ l -t ./*.bin
+$ l  -t ./*.bin.
-list any object whose name has 'bin' extension on this directory only, with their last modification
+list any file only excluding directory whose file type is 'bin' on this directory only, with their last modification

-It always searchs up to directories depths given explicitly on path,
+It always searchs up to directories depths given explicitly on path such as:
+/qt/*/*/core/meta
-to search deeper than such, add either "*", a wildcard asterisk, in the directory path/name
-or "**", double wildcard asterisks, in the file name
+means to search for file/directory meta.c under core dir. being under any directory being under any dir. under qt directory. to search somewhere deeper indefinetly than such, add "**", double wildcard asterisks, in the context of intended ply e.g. li /qt/*/*/core/**/meta

+If being navigated in relative path way i.e. not starting it with character /, the given path will always search for anywhere in any depth of under current directory, does not have to be directly on current directory, If it needs to be limited to search for directly under current directory, precede (start) it with ./

+Suppose previous explicit part of path exists only where it's specified i.e. core/meta is file/directory only under core dir. being under any directory being under any dir. under qt directory.
+$ cd /qt
+$ li core/meta

+will find it as e.g:
+/qt/src/lib/core/meta

+$ li ./core/meta
+will not find it since there is no /qt/core/meta

-If it needs to be limited again of such specified path put -1...9 options,  e.g:
-search for current and 1 directory below it put -2,
-for current and 2 directories below add -3, etc.
+If it needs to be limited again of such specified path put -1...9 options,  e.g: search for current and 1 directory below it put -2, for current and 2 directories below add -3, etc.

 If directories of root / has foo.c, foo.h, and path  /a and /a/b/c contain main.c, and /a/b/c also has meta.c, meta.h, arc.h

   $ l *.c
   /foo.c

   $ l */*.c
   /foo.c
   /a/main.c
   /a/b/c/main.c
   /a/b/c/meta.c

   $ l */*.h
   /foo.h
   /a/b/c/arc.h
   /a/b/c/meta.h

 Can navigate by absolute path

 $ l /a/b/c/m*.?

 /a/b/c/main.c
 /a/b/c/meta.c
 /a/b/c/meta.h

 can even navigate by way of absolute path followed relative path in a single line

 $ l /a/\*/m\*.c  \*.h

 Can search in  POSIX extended regular expression by enclosing it with ' ' and preceding it with -E option

 $ l -E '/a/*/m\w{1,2}\\.[c-h]'

 /a/b/min.c
 /a/b/c/d/e/min.h

 to better narrow down the search we could utilize Linux core util, "find", options to test/filter the search

 $ l -cmin -7 -E '/a/**m\w{1,2}\\.[c-h]'

 will give as above which were modified less than 7 minutes ago

 The 'find' filter options copied from its manual:
   Note if a number n specified:
      +n     for greater than n
      -n     for less than n
       n      for exactly n

 -amin n
        File was last accessed n minutes ago
 -anewer file
         File was last accessed more recently than file was modified.
 If  file is a symbolic link and the -H option or the -L option is in effect, the access time of the file it points to is always used.
  -atime n
         File was last accessed n*24 hours ago.
 When find figures out how  many 24-hour  periods ago the file was last accessed, any fractional part is ignored, so to match -atime +1, a file has to  have  been  accessed  at least two days ago.

  -cmin n
         File's status was last changed n minutes ago.

  -cnewer file
         File's  status  was  last changed more recently than file was modified.
         If file is a symbolic link and the -H option or the  -L  option  is  in effect, the status-change time of the file it points to is always used.